-As per the Limitation Act 1980, the time limit on claims such as these is generally 3 years.
+As per the Limitation Act 1980, the time limit on accident at work claims such as these is generally 3 years.
 This means that you should begin your claim within 3 years of the accident that caused your injuries.
 However, your injuries may only become apparent at a date later than the accident.
 If so, you can acquire evidence such as medical records to use this alternative date as the beginning of your 3-year time limit.
 This is known as the “date of knowledge”.

 There can be other scenarios where the time limit to claim may be extended.
 For instance, if the claimant who was injured due to faulty equipment was under the age of 18, their time limit is suspended until their 18th birthday.
 It can also be suspended in cases of adult claimants suffering from a reduced mental capacity.